-This is the length of the option and MUST be calculated as specified in Section 5.14 of [18].
+This is the length of the option and MUST be calculated as specified in Section 5.14 of the SHIM6 protocol description [I-D.ietf-shim6-proto].

 Res

 This 4-bit reserved field MUST be set to zero when sending, and ignored on receipt.